mooltipass/minible/aux_bootloader_protocol.md

 |:-:|:-:|:-:|:-:|:-:|:-:|
 | 0x0001 | payload size (512) | payload CRC (not implemented) | write address | 512B payload | DNC |

 When receiving this message, the Aux MCU will take care of erasing its rows at the specified addresss.
-The Aux MCU bootloader sends the same packet without the non command fields completed to acknwledge data write.
+The Aux MCU bootloader then sends the same packet without the non command fields completed to acknowledge data write.

 #### Start App Command (0x0002)